laravel/docs/eloquent.md

 #### Defining Observers

-The easiest way to create a observer instance is using the `make:observer`:

-    php artisan make:observer UserObserver --model=User

 If you are listening for many events on a given model, you may use observers to group all of your listeners into a single class.
 Observers classes have method names which reflect the Eloquent events you wish to listen for.
 Each of these methods receives the model as their only argument.
+The `make:observer` Artisan command is the easiest way to create a new observer class:

+    php artisan make:observer UserObserver --model=User

+This command will place the new observer in your `App/Observers` directory.
+If this directory does not exist, Artisan will create it for you.
+Your fresh observer will look like the following:

     <?php